magnetophon/LazyLimiter/README.md

 -again we take the minimum of these values.
 -in plain English: we check if any of the coming samples needs the same or more gain reduction then we currently have, and if so, we stay down.

-###releaseEnv
+###releaseEnvelope

 We take the minimum of attack and hold, and enter it into the release function, which is just a 0 attack, logarithmic release envelope follower.
 This is the signal that is multiplied with the delayed audio, as mentioned in the explanation of attack.

-## further details
+## actual implementation:

-You can choose the maximum attack and hold time at compile time by changing maxAttackTime and maxHoldTime respectively.
+You can choose the maximum attack and hold time at compile time by changing [maxAttackTime](https://github.com/magnetophon/LookaheadLimiter/blob/master/GUI.lib#L38) and [maxHoldTime](https://github.com/magnetophon/LookaheadLimiter/blob/master/GUI.lib#L30).
+This way various comromises between quality and CPU usage can be made.
+They are scaled with samplerate, but you have to [manually set it](https://github.com/magnetophon/LookaheadLimiter/blob/master/GUI.lib#L21) at compile time.

-I've made the shape of the attack curve variable, by putting a wave-shaping function called attackShaper after the "1/4 trough 4/4" of the attack example.
+I've made the shape of the attack curve variable, by putting a wave-shaping function after the "1/4 trough 4/4" of the attack example.
-I've also made the hold time variable at run time.
+Both the hold time and the time of the releaseEnvelope can automatically adapt to the input material.

+I am looking for ways to reduce the amount of parameters, either by choosing good defaults or by inteligently coupling them.

-## Thanks
+# Thanks
 I got a lot of [inspiration](https://github.com/sampov2/foo-plugins/blob/master/src/faust-source/compressor-basics.dsp#L126-L139) from Sampo Savolainens [foo-plugins](https://github.com/sampov2/foo-plugins).

 My first implementation was a lot like the blockdiagram in the explantion; at usable predelay values it ate CPU's for breakfast.
-[Yann Orlarey](http://www.grame.fr/qui-sommes-nous/compositeurs-associes/yann-orlarey) provided the brainpower to replace the cpu-power and made this thing actually usable!
+[Yann Orlarey](http://www.grame.fr/qui-sommes-nous/compositeurs-associes/yann-orlarey) provided [the brainpower to replace the cpu-power](https://github.com/magnetophon/LookaheadLimiter/blob/master/LookaheadLimiter.lib#L54-L66) and made this thing actually usable!

 Many thanks, also to the rest of the Faust team!